-A: The Kindle version is purchased directly from Amazon’s website and they’ll handle payment and delivery to your device.
+A: The paperback and Kindle versions are purchased directly from Amazon’s website, and they’ll handle payment and delivery.

 For the PDF version, E-junkie is handling the shopping cart and product delivery, which will come through e-mail.
 They’re a commonly used service and are well rated.
 PayPal is handling the money – again a very secure, safe system.
 You’ll be able to pay using a PayPal account or a credit/debit card, same as with the Donation button on the side of my site.